SplatMesh: Interactive 3D Segmentation and Editing Using Mesh-Based Gaussian Splatting: Methodology

 \subsection{3D Mesh Segmentation}

-In order to achieve precise 3D editing using the edited segmented frame $I_u^e$, we need to extend the 2D segment mask to a 3D representation.
-Having accurate 3D segmentation is crucial as it helps us identify the specific parts that require modification while keeping the remaining parts static.
-In contrast to 2D images, where methods like SAM (Segment Anything) offer efficient interactive segmentation solutions, there is no widely available interactive 3D segmentation technique.
-Although SAM3D \cite{cen2023segment} provides a possible solution, it is limited to handling large foreground objects and requires fine-tuning when prompts are updated.
-To address this challenge, in this section, we propose an efficient 3D scene segmentation approach based on 2D supervision.
-Our method mainly consists of the following steps. \begin{itemize} \item (a) The 2D mask $\mathbf{m}_{pre} = {p_j}, \; p_j \in \{0, 1\}$, representing the mask of initial image $I_{pre}$ provided by the user, is generated using prompts $\mathbf{pr}^{obj}_{pre}$ for objects and $\mathbf{pr}^{oth}_{pre}$ for the remaining parts, along with a trained SAM.
+To enable precise 3D editing using the segmented frame $\bm{I}_u^e$, we extend the 2D mask to 3D.
+Accurate 3D segmentation helps modify specific parts while keeping others static.
+Unlike 2D methods like SAM, interactive 3D segmentation is limited.
+Though SAM3D \cite{cen2023segment} exists, it struggles with fine-tuning for prompt updates.
+We propose an efficient 3D segmentation approach based on 2D supervision, as illustrated in Figure~\ref{fig:mesh-segmentation}.

-\item (b) To generate a 3D masked vertices $\mathcal{M} = {V_j}, \; V_j \in \{-1, 0, 1\}$, we back-project the 2D mask $\mathbf{m}_{pre}$ into the 3D space.
-In this representation, the values $-1$ indicate parts that do not appear in the $\mathbf{m}_{pre}$ mask, the values $0$ represent parts marked as "others", and the values $1$ represent parts marked as "objects".

-\item (c) In this step, we aim to choose the most suitable next frame for masking.
-Given the vertice $\mathcal{V} = {V_j}, \; V_j \in \{0, 1\}$ corresponding to image $I$, where $1$ denotes vertices viewed by image and $0$ denote vertices wouldn't be viewed, the next frame is chosen as: